What was the inspiration for GiveToBenefit?

 designed to encourage individuals to pledge money towards helping a

-non-profit purchase a predefined item from a supplier.
+non-profit purchase goods or services from a merchant.
 Once the

 The topic of social good, by its very